LaszloBogacsi/laszlobogacsi.github.io/content/posts/build-a-static-site-with-hugo/index.md

 So while you figured out how to clone a remote repo to local, and you learned to commit and push, or you might have an actual answer to the question above, good on you, otherwise, grabbing the theme as a go module might seem a little less complex.

-To set that up, just
+To set that up, just (assuming you have go installed)

 ```shell
 go mod init